afnansyed/Cue-Cetera/ModelControl/training/README.md

 - `Dense(128, activation=’relu’, regularizer=L2(1e-2)):` To create a fully connected layer with 128 neurons, relu activation function to mitigate the vanishing gradient problem and increase efficiency, and a ridge regularizer with a learning rate of 1e-2 to prevent overfitting.
 - `BatchNormalization():` To help stabilize training and prevent overfitting.
 - `Dropout(0.6):` To prevent overfitting and help the model learn different representations of the data.
-- `Dense(6, activation=’softmax’):` Output layer with 6 neurons, each representing different emotions, with a softmax activation function since it is a multi-class classification task.
+- `Dense(6, activation=’softmax’, regularizer=L2(1e-2)):` Output layer with 6 neurons, each representing different emotions, with a softmax activation function since it is a multi-class classification task.
+We also included a ridge regularizer to help prevent overfitting.

 ### Training/Validation Performance
 To compile the model, we used Adam as the optimizer and sparse categorical cross-entropy as the loss function.
 We implemented a learning rate scheduler to dynamically adjust the learning rate of the optimizer whenever it starts to plateau.
 It monitors the validation loss and reduces the learning rate by a factor of 0.5 whenever the validation loss has no progression for 3 epochs.